duarte3333/MLops-Stock-Forecasting/README.md

 ## 7. AWS SageMaker Training

-Allowed the model to be trained on AWS SageMaker using Docker images from ECR.
+Allows the model to train as a job on AWS SageMaker using Docker images from ECR.

 ```bash
 # 1. Create ECR repo